confact/crystal_xlsx/README.md

 - The library does not support formulas
 - The library does not support images
 - The library does not support charts
-- The library gets corrupt warning when using multiple sheets

 ## Benchmark